LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document_tmp.md

 $ pip3 install MagneticReadoutProcessing==1.4.0
 ```

-To make the (+mrp) file strucutre compatible with the package registry, Python provides separate installation routines that build a package in an isolated environment and then provide an installation `wheel` archive.
+To make the (+mrp) file structure compatible with the package registry, Python provides separate installation routines that build a package in an isolated environment and then provide an installation `wheel` archive.
 This can then be uploaded to the package registry.
 Since the (+mrp)-library requires additional Python dependencies (e.g. `numpy`, `matplotlib` packages), which cannot be assumed to be already installed on the target system, these must be installed prior to the actual installation.
 These can be specified in the library installation configuration `setup.py` \ref{lst:setup_py_req} for this purpose.

 ```python {#lst:setup_py_req caption="setup.py with dynamic requirement parsing used given requirements.txt"}